Self Voice Conversion as an Attack against Neural Audio Watermarking: Introduction

 In this paper, we address the following critical research question: \emph{Do watermarking systems remain robust when the signal is passed through a VC model?} In particular, we investigate \emph{self VC} as a novel and practical attack scenario against audio watermarking systems.
 Self VC remaps a speaker's voice back to the \emph{same} identity, preserving the linguistic content and speaker characteristics while subtly altering the acoustic representation.
 Since the attack does not manipulate the speaker identity or utterance content, it remains imperceptible in many usage contexts; however, it can still significantly disrupt embedded watermarks.

 Figure~\ref{fig:teaser} illustrates the end-to-end publisher--attacker--receiver pipeline, where self VC serves as the adversarial attack between watermark embedding and detection.
 This setup reflects realistic deployment conditions in which the attacker acts as an intermediate processing stage without access to the watermarking system's internal details.
 Watermarked speech may also undergo transmission-channel distortions before and after the attacker, further compounding degradation.
 Within this framework, we show that self VC poses a severe threat to several state-of-the-art watermarking systems.
-Our evaluation covers a classical DCT-based method\,\cite{HuHsu15_AudioWatermarkingDCT_SignalProcessing} and widely used DL-based approaches including AudioSeal\,\cite{SanRomanEtAl24_AudioSeal_ICML}, Timbre\,\cite{LiuEtAl24_TimbreWatermarking_NDSS}, WMCodec\,\cite{ZhouEtAl25_WMCodec_ICASSP}, and VoiceMark\,\cite{LiEtAl25_VoiceMark_Interspeech}.
+Our evaluation covers a classical DCT-based method\,\cite{HuHsu15_AudioWatermarkingDCT_SignalProcessing} and widely used DL-based approaches including AudioSeal\,\cite{SanRomanEtAl24_AudioSeal_ICML}, Timbre\,\cite{LiuEtAl24_TimbreWatermarking_NDSS}, WMCodec\,\cite{ZhouEtAl25_WMCodec_ICASSP}, and VoiceMark\,\cite{LiEtAl25_VoiceMark_Interspeech}\footnote{Audio examples illustrating the effect of self VC on each watermarking system are available at \url{http://yiitozer.github.io/selfvcwm/}.}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:related_work} revisits the specific watermarking models employed in our study and also reviews prior work on audio watermarking attacks.
 Section~\ref{sec:proposed_method} introduces the proposed self VC-based attack framework for neural audio watermarking.
 Section~\ref{sec:evaluation} presents the empirical results and Section~\ref{sec:discussion} highlights key observations.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future directions.